 with whipped cream and marshmallow.

-I featured Jaz & Jul’s back last year on my banana bread bucket list (Didn’t know you needed that in your life until now did you!)
-They’re a lovely little chocolate shop in North London ran by two friends Jaz & Jul’s who have a passion for all things chocolate.
-Inside the cafe they have a whole host of different flavoured hot chocolates to eat in or takeaway which are all ethically sourced and made in London.
+I featured Jaz & Jul’s back last year on my North London breakfast bucket list.
+They’re a lovely little chocolate shop ran by two friends Jaz & Jul’s who have a passion for all things chocolate.
+Inside the cafe, they have a whole host of different flavoured hot chocolates to eat in or takeaway which are all ethically sourced and made in London.

 1 Chapel Market, London N1 9EZ, http://www.jazandjuls.co.uk